johndoe3github/rpi-dht22-logger/README.md

 You should only have to edit your Home folder and sensor name in the script provided.

 Sincerly hope this helps other beginners like me.

+PS: Do run this python script with sudo or equivalent super rights.